mintedreward/heartmail/rxc-app/db/friends.md

 [Burton Cummings](https://burtoncummings.io).
 "You can have everything in life you want, if you will just help other people get what they want."

+[Wayne Gray](http://wayneg.net).
+I'm a father, programmer in logistics industry for many years, gamer, and occasional gardener.

 # Organizations

 [MetaNet.ICU](https://metanet.icu).
 The new global economy.